treo/quarkus-quinoa-sveltekit/README.md

 ## Provided Code

-### Quinoa
+### SvelteKit Barebones Starter on Quinoa

 This is a tiny webpack app to get started with Quinoa.
-It generates a quinoa.html page and a script.

 [Related guide section...](https://quarkiverse.github.io/quarkiverse-docs/quarkus-quinoa/dev/index.html)